-Keep in mind that you need 5-9 reviewers for each material, but you don't need to have the same set of reviewers for each material.
+Keep in mind that you need at least 5 reviewers for each material, but you don't need to have the same set of reviewers for each material.
 To that end, the key demographics that are important to have represented among reviewers may vary from material to material.
 When identifying these characteristics, it is important to be specific.
 Think about the materials that are being developed, who they are intended for, and whether you have representation from members of the intended audience.

-Engaging Committee members with an equity approach
+Engaging Committee members with an inclusive, equitable, and trauma-informed approach

-An equity approach involves identifying groups in your community that are experiencing disparities and engaging individuals from those groups in I&E materials review.
+An inclusive, equitable, and trauma-informed approach involves identifying groups in your community that are experiencing disparities and engaging individuals from those groups in I&E materials review.
+(For definitions of the terms "inclusive", "healthy equity," and "trauma-informed," see CFR 59.2.)
 When taking this approach, it's important to consider how to respectfully engage these individuals.
 It will likely take time and effort to build relationships with them, especially if you aren't currently engaging them in your services.